So you’ve decided to serve in AmeriCorps, now what? Our best word of advice: plan, plan and plan some more!

 - Find local food banks and co-ops.

-- Scour cookbooks and food blogs written especially for those on a tight budget.
+- Scour online cookbooks and food blogs written especially for those on a tight budget.

 More tips from alums